huaweicloud/terraform-provider-huaweicloud/website/docs/r/compute_instance_v2.html.markdown

     before destroying it, thus giving chance for guest OS daemons to stop correctly.
     If instance doesn't stop within timeout, it will be destroyed anyway.

+* `enterprise_project_id` - (Optional) The enterprise project id.
+Changing this creates a new server.

+* `delete_disks_on_termination` - (Optional) Delete the data disks upon termination of the instance.
+Defaults to false.
+Changing this creates a new server.

+* `charging_mode` - (Optional) The charging mode of the instance.
+Valid options are: prePaid and postPaid, defaults to postPaid.
+Changing this creates a new server.

+* `period_unit` - (Optional) The charging period unit of the instance.
+Valid options are: month and year, defaults to month.
+Changing this creates a new server.

+* `period` - (Optional) The charging period of the instance.
+Changing this creates a new server.

+* `auto_renew` - (Optional) Specifies whether auto renew is enabled.
+Changing this creates a new server.

 The `network` block supports: